LazyRen/LazyRen.github.io/_posts/studylog/rust/rustlings/2022-02-19-rustlings-advanced-errors.md

    }
    ```

-   Above will do.
+   The above will do.

 3. Handle the missing error cases in the `FromStr` implementation for `Climate`.

    > Parser for `Climate`.
    >
-   > 1. Split the input string into 3 fields: city, year, temp.
+   > 1. Split the input string into 3 fields: city, year, and temp.
    > 2. Return an error if the string is empty or has the wrong number of
    >    fields.
    > 3. Return an error if the city name is empty.
    > 4. Parse the year as a `u32` and return an error if that fails.
-   > 5. Parse the temp as a `f32` and return an error if that fails.
+   > 5. Parse the temp as an `f32` and return an error if that fails.
    > 6. Return an `Ok` value containing the completed `Climate` value.

    ```rust